ChartBoost/chartboost-ios-adapter-actions/CONTRIBUTING.md

-# Contributing to Chartboost Mediation Scripts
+# Contributing to Chartboost Mediation iOS Actions

-Contributions to the Chartboost Mediation Scripts repository are not accepted.
+Contributions to the Chartboost Mediation iOS Actions repository are not accepted.
 The repository is provided as-is for usage for usage with the open source Chartboost Mediation Adapter ecosystem.